 How do they do this?

-By giving you access to data that demonstrates the industry standard for certain criteria, such as your delivery rate, open rate, CTOR, click-through rate, conversion rate, and unsubscribe rate.
+Giving you access to data demonstrates the industry standard for certain criteria, such as your delivery rate, open rate, CTOR, click-through rate, conversion rate, and unsubscribe rate.
 If these terms don’t mean much to you yet, don’t worry.
 This article takes a more in-depth look at email marketing benchmarks and how to use them.